gildas/ruby-ic/README.md

 TODO: Write usage instructions here

+## Online Documentation

+The online documentation can be found at: http://rubydoc.info/github/gildas/ruby-ic

 ## Testing
 in the spec folder, write a **login.json** file that contains the server and the credentials for the test:
 ```json